AadeshNichite/BookChallenge/README.md

 Step 3: After completing installation of node modules, Type next command npm server.js for server side and npm start for client side.
 The application will run in the development mode.

+## Problem Facing:

+I have completed this with addition of new book with information.
+But I am able showed the data which is present in database in console only.
+I was trying to map the console data but it will go wrong syntacticaly.

 ## Objective:

 To create a book store application.